ruby-marc/ruby-marc/README.md

   * `fast_but_unsafe: true` (default: `false`) will use the much faster `MARC::UnsafeXMLWriter` code, which produces the XML by string concatenation.
-See that class for more information, but in general, if your MARC isn't wildly invalid, it works fine and roughly 15x faster.
+See that class for more information, but in general, if your MARC isn't wildly invalid, it works fine and is roughly 15x faster.
     The default (REXML) simply does `record.to_xml.to_s`

+Note that * `record.to_xml`, for historical reasons, returns an REXML document of the XML serialization and _not_ an XML string as one might expect.

 ## Benchmarking reading MARC in various formats